Senior to Sophomore Program

 READY REF LB2369 .G53 2016

 Official manual for MLA documentation.
 Print copies of the eighth edition are available in the Ready Reference section of the library, 1st floor.
-For online examples, see the MLA Style Center's "What's New in the Eighth Edition."
+For online examples, see the MLA Style Center's "Works Cited: A Quick Guide."